Carlton756/RDAMP-Sales-Analysis/README.md

 -	Dressing - £7
 ## REVENUE
 Total Revenue in relation to all 12 regions ranged from £510,544 (East Midlands), the highest, to £34,987 (Nort East), which is the lowest.
-Total Revenue in relation to product segment ranged from £378,040 (Home), the highest, to £55 (Grooming), which is the lowest.
+Total Revenue in relation to product segment ranged from £378,040 (Outdoor), the highest, to £55 (Dressing), which is the lowest.
 ### The top 5 performing regions in Total Revenue are:
 -	East Midlands - £510,544
 -	Yorkshire and the Humber - £423,635